zegelin/mwha2mqtt/README.md

 The following topics are for clients to receive metadata and updates about the configured amps, zones and sources.

 Publishing messages to these topics is handled by `mwha2mqttd`.
-Any messages published by other clients will be ignored by `mwha2mqttd`.
+Any messages published by other clients will be ignored by `mwha2mqttd`

-Messages published to these topics will have their retain flag set.
+Messages published to these topics by `mwha2mqttd` will have their retain flag set.
-A message to each topic will be published once when `mwha2mqttd` starts, then whenever a zone attribute changes (after a successful status query to the amp over RS232).
+A message to each topic will be published once when `mwha2mqttd` starts, then whenever a zone attribute changes (after a successful status query to the amp).

 | Topic | Data Type | Description |
 |-------|-----------|-------------|